Security

 • Confirms that the public key of the server cert is embedded within the attestation document

-Once all of the above checks have passed, the client can begin sending sensitive data into the Cage.
+Once all of the above checks have passed, the client can begin sending sensitive data into the Enclave.
 This guarantees that the data is sent over a TLS connection directly to the enclave which is running the expected code.

 Overview of the Client Attestation Process